 The final clearing price in each capacity locality is the highest price for which capacity segments in that locality are eligible.
 For example, if the initial clearing price in G-J Locality is higher than the initial clearing price in NYC, the final clearing price in NYC is set to that of the G-J Locality.
 As a result, the Zone J final clearing price is always at least as high as the G-J Locality final clearing price, the G-J Locality final clearing price is always at least as high as the NYCA final clearing price, and the Zone K final clearing price is always at least as high as the NYCA final clearing price.
+All crossing point prices are denominated in nominal year dollars.
 Note that the crossing points on the supply and demand curves for each capacity locality in this report and Appendix A show the unadjusted initial clearing prices, which may be lower than the final clearing price.